-The Foodbank, Endowment, and Cherry are exempt from federal income taxes under section 501(c)(3) of the Internal Revenue code.

-The Organization recognizes and discloses uncertain tax positions in accordance with GAAP.
-As of and during the year ended December 31, 2023, the Organization did not have a liability for unrecognized tax benefits.
+- The Foodbank, Endowment, and Cherry are exempt from federal income taxes under section 501(c)(3) of the Internal Revenue code. - The Organization recognizes and discloses uncertain tax positions in accordance with GAAP.
+As of and during the years ended December 31, 2024 and 2023, the Organization did not have a liability for unrecognized tax benefits.